Thermococcus litoralis

 Thermococcus litoralis (T. litoralis) is a species of Archaea that is found around deep-sea hydrothermal vents as well as shallow submarine thermal springs and oil wells.
 It is an anaerobic organotroph hyperthermophile that is between 0.5–3.0 µm in diameter.
 Like the other species in the order thermococcales, T. litoralis is an irregular hyperthermophile coccus that grows between 55–100 C. Unlike many other thermococci, T. litoralis is non-motile.
 Its cell wall consists only of a single S-layer that does not form hexagonal lattices.
 Additionally, while many thermococcales obligately use sulfur as an electron acceptor in metabolism, T. litoralis only needs sulfur to help stimulate growth, and can live without it.
 T. litoralis has recently been popularized by the scientific community for its ability to produce an alternative DNA polymerase to the commonly used Taq polymerase.
 The T. litoralis polymerase, dubbed the vent polymerase, has been shown to have a lower error rate than Taq due to its proofreading 3'–5' exonuclease abilities, but higher than Pfu polymerase.

 DNA polymerase

 The DNA polymerase of Thermococcus litoralis is stable at high temperatures, with a half-life of eight hours at 95 C and two hours at 100 C. It also has a proofreading activity that is able to reduce mutation frequencies to a level 2–4 times lower than most non-proofreading DNA polymerases.
+It is commercially known as the Vent DNA polymerase.